Derek Jeter Issues Statement Following The Death Of George Floyd: ‘It Is Time For Racial Hatred To End’

 In under 40 minutes, the message had already been shared over 700 times and received 600 replies.
 Many of the comments were expressions of support for the star athlete.

-However, others expressed their disappointment that Jeter did mention or voice his disapproval of the fact that some of the protests had descended into violence and looting.
+However, others expressed their disappointment that Jeter didn’t mention or voice his disapproval of the fact that some of the protests had descended into violence and looting.
 Jeter has not appeared to reply to any comment, either supportive or critical.

 The World Series winner is not the only sports star to have recently voiced his thoughts on the Floyd protests.
 As was recently covered by The Inquisitr, basketball legend Michael Jordan also released a statement on the matter, writing that he was “deeply saddened” by the tragedy.